 In 2011, drug regulators in France and Germany ordered doctors to stop prescribing Actos following a French study linking the drug to an increased bladder cancer risk.

-Although the FDA has not implemented an Actos recall, the agency required Takeda to update the drug’s warning section to include that it “may be associated with a 40% increased risk of bladder cancer.”
+The Food and Drug Administration required Takeda to update the drug’s warning section to include that it “may be associated with a 40 percent increased risk of bladder cancer.”

 In 2012, former Takeda employee Dr. Helen Ge sued the drugmaker, accusing the company of hiding Actos side effects information from the FDA.

 Ge, who worked for Takeda as a safety consultant in the pharmacovigilance division, said the company knew about the drug’s link to at least a dozen types of cancer but refused to recognize it.

 The lawsuit was dismissed later in 2012 after a judge’s order allowed patients to join the MDL by filing their lawsuit directly with the Louisiana court.

 Jurors in November 2014 concluded Takeda officials intentionally destroyed files about the development and marketing of Actos.
 The West Virginia jury ordered Takeda to pay $155,000 over the destruction of documents about the drug’ link to bladder cancer.

 In April 2014, a Louisiana jury awarded $9 billion in punitive damages and $1.5 million in compensatory damages to Terrence Allen, a former shopkeeper from New York who said Actos caused his bladder cancer.
 It was the fifth case to go to trial but the first in the federal MDL.

 The Allen case was designated a bellwether trial.
 This is the name given to the first trials in MDLs.
 Bellwether cases are intended to help the parties determine whether to settle.